Hoyasumii/bee-movie/README.md

 Today's the day.
 Come on!
 All the good jobs will be gone.
 Yeah, right.
-Pollen counting, stunt bee, pouring, stirrer, front desk, hair re
+Pollen counting, stunt bee, pouring, stirrer, front desk, hair rem